tiagoporto/config/packages/dependabot-config/README.md

 }
 ```

-> After npm install an `.github/dependabot.yml` file will be added/updated.
+After npm install an `.github/dependabot.yml` file will be added/updated.

-## Semantic PRs

-If project uses conventional commits, a [`.github/semantic.yml`](https://github.com/Ezard/semantic-prs) file will be added too.

 ## Github